theMathR/themathr.github.io/mzits/transcript.md

 You go back in and the shopkeeper is surprised.
 He was busy staring at the gold pieces when you came in.
 He quickly put them away and showed the armor.
 You sheepishly grab the wooden shield and give him 8 pieces of gold as well.
 He looks ecstatic.
 You leave and follow Isik to that supposed friend he has who knows about magic.
 > Follow Isik for the guy who knows magic

-You go back in and the shopkeeper is surprised.
-He was busy staring at the gold pieces when you came in.
-He quickly put them away and showed the armor.
-You sheepishly grab the wooden shield and give him 8 pieces of gold as well.
-He looks ecstatic.
-You leave and follow Isik to that supposed friend he has who knows about magic.
-You go back in and the shopkeeper is surprised.
-He was busy staring at the gold pieces when you came in.
-He quickly put them away and showed the armor.
-You sheepishly grab the wooden shield and give him 8 pieces of gold as well.
-He looks ecstatic.
-You leave and follow Isik to that supposed friend he has who knows about magic.
 You knock on the door to no reply.
 You knock again to no reply.
 You knock thrice then a large burly man opens the door.
 He appears to be wearing the armor of the castle.
 He immediately stops you and forces you back with a spear.
 "HALT!
 Under orders of His Majesty, this house sanctioned to be housing the Knights of Nodok.
 Who goes there!"
 > Convince the guard: "I apologize...
 I haven't properly introduced to thyself.
 I'm Horace K.D."